Episode 5 - Getting the bus

 motor home if it has any four of six listed features.
 I don’t want

-in the final build.
-I don’t want to expend too much effort on
+included in the final build.
+I don’t want to expend too much

-modifications I’ll just be ripping out after.
-But I figure that, with
+effort on modifications I’ll just be ripping out after.
+But I figure

-about $300 in parts I won’t later use, and three day’s work, I can
+that, with about $300 in parts I won’t later use, and three day’s

 •